Method of analytic tableaux

 In proof theory, the semantic tableau (/tæˈbloʊ, ˈtæbloʊ/; plural: tableaux), also called an analytic tableau, truth tree, or simply tree, is a decision procedure for sentential and related logics, and a proof procedure for formulae of first-order logic.
 An analytic tableau is a tree structure computed for a logical formula, having at each node a subformula of the original formula to be proved or refuted.
 Computation constructs this tree and uses it to prove or refute the whole formula.
 The tableau method can also determine the satisfiability of finite sets of formulas of various logics.
 It is the most popular proof procedure for modal logics.

 A method of truth trees contains a fixed set of rules for producing trees from a given logical formula, or set of logical formulas.
 Those trees will have more formulas at each branch, and in some cases, a branch can come to contain both a formula and its negation, which is to say, a contradiction.
 In that case, the branch is said to close.
 If every branch in a tree closes, the tree itself is said to close.
 In virtue of the rules for construction of tableaux, a closed tree is a proof that the original formula, or set of formulas, used to construct it was itself self-contradictory, and therefore false.
 Conversely, a tableau can also prove that a logical formula is tautologous: if a formula is tautologous, its negation is a contradiction, so a tableau built from its negation will close.

 History

 In his Symbolic Logic Part II, Charles Lutwidge Dodgson (also known by his literary pseudonym, Lewis Carroll) introduced the Method of Trees, the earliest modern use of a truth tree.

-The method of semantic tableaux was invented by the Dutch logician Evert Willem Beth (Beth 1955) and simplified, for classical logic, by Raymond Smullyan (Smullyan 1968, 1995).
+The method of semantic tableaux was invented independently by the Dutch logician Evert Willem Beth (Beth 1955), the Finnish logician and philosopher Jaakko Hintikka, and the Swedish philosopher Stig Kanger, and simplified, for classical logic, by Raymond Smullyan (Smullyan 1968, 1995).
 Smullyan's simplification, "one-sided tableaux", is described here.
 Smullyan's method has been generalized to arbitrary many-valued propositional and first-order logics by Walter Carnielli (Carnielli 1987).

 Tableaux can be intuitively seen as sequent systems upside-down.
 This symmetrical relation between tableaux and sequent systems was formally established in (Carnielli 1991).